mattehicks/IOT_samples/README.md

  nohup python iot.py &

-# QUICK START
+#  RASPBERRY PI QUICK START
-## Download and run the python app on your device.
 1. Use the button at the bottom of the page to create a unique device ID for your device.
 2. Replace the default deviceID in the script with your unique deviceID (6 digits, Numbers and Letters).
 3. Download and run "iot.py" on your internet connected device (RPi3).
-4. Interact with your device via the MicroCloud Demo website.
+4. Interact with your device via the IOTMicroCloud Demo website.

 ## Using the Demo website.
 1. Enter your device ID into the Device ID box  (leave ClientID empty).